XiaoyuLiu198/Lab-Networks-Implementation/README.md

 # Implement Transmission Control Protocol (TCP)

 Course assignment of implementing a Transmission Control Protocol based on UDP sockets.
-Lease do not use this code for any purpose.
+Please do not use this code for any purpose.
 The simplified version of protocol requires:

 ### Proper message format